 Of course, you’re more than welcome to soak them if you prefer.
 I recommend soaking for no more than 12 hours.

 - Black-Eyed Peas - You want about 16 ounces of dried beans.
+Make sure to rinse them well.

 - Bacon - Chop the raw slices before adding them to the Instant Pot.